voto-ocean-knowledge/SkaMixMap/README.md

 # SkaMixMap

+See the map at [https://voto-ocean-knowledge.github.io/SkaMixMap](https://voto-ocean-knowledge.github.io/SkaMixMap/) work in progress!

 This repo hosts code for near real time visualisation of diverse surface and subsurface platform locations, as well as earth observation data, for field co-ordination during the SkaMix project.

 Check out the [startup TODO list](https://github.com/voto-ocean-knowledge/SkaMixMap/issues/1) for action items